SussexPsychologySoftware/Tutorials-and-Examples/Intro.md

     - PsychoPy
         ○ PsychoPy is primarily for building offline experiments that run on your computer directly, by they do have limited functionality to automatically turn experiments built with their GUI into something that can be run online.
 This involves transpiling to their PsychoJS library, and so will create valid JavaScript code you can host in a variety of locations (see below).
 These experiments can be launched directly on their online experiment hosting platform Pavlovia.
     - Lab.js
-        ○ Lab.js is a fairly scrappy website that allows you to create some limited online experiments with little code, although you will often find you need to launch experiments
+        ○ Lab.js is a fairly scrappy website that allows you to create some limited online experiments with little code, although you will often find you need some code to launch experiments
+        ○ Launching Lab.js on other platforms: https://labjs.readthedocs.io/en/latest/learn/deploy/3-third-party.html#
     - SynToolKit - In-house software, contains some pre-built screening tools for Synaesthesia research
     - PsyToolKit: https://www.psytoolkit.org/
     - Testable: https://www.testable.org/